Gorkaelpro59/hell-main/README.md

                 task.wait(.1)
                 k("Swift Samurai") -- Equip strength pet

-                -- Strength grinding loop
-                while fastRebirth and strengthStat and strengthStat.Value < w do for _ = 1, 10 do
+                while fastRebirth and strengthStat.Value < w do for _ = 1, 10 do
-                        if muscleEvent then muscleEvent:FireServer("rep") end
+                        muscleEvent:FireServer("rep")
                     end
-                    task.wait() -- Yield
+                    task.wait() -- Yield inside inner loop
                 end
-                if not fastRebirth then break end -- Check flag after inner loop
+                if not fastRebirth then break end -- Exit if toggled off during strength gain

                 d() -- Unequip pets
                 task.wait(.1)
                 k("Tribal Overlord") -- Equip durability pet (assuming)

-                local z = o("Jungle Bar Lift") -- Find the machine local charHRP = c.Character and c.Character:FindFirstChild("HumanoidRootPart")
+                local z = o("Jungle Bar Lift") -- Find machine
-                local charHumanoid = c.Character and c.Character:FindFirstChildOfClass("Humanoid")
+                local hrp = getHumanoidRootPart(c.Character)

-                if z and charHRP and charHumanoid then local interactSeat = z:FindFirstChild("interactSeat")
+                if z and hrp then
+                    local interactSeat = z:FindFirstChild("interactSeat")
-                    if interactSeat and interactSeat:IsA("Seat") then -- Check type charHRP.CFrame = interactSeat.CFrame * CFrame.new(0, 3, 0)
+                    if interactSeat and interactSeat:IsA("Seat") then -- Check type hrp.CFrame = interactSeat.CFrame * CFrame.new(0, 3, 0)
                         local sitStartTime = tick()
                         repeat
                             task.wait(.1)
-                            t() -- Interact
+                            t() -- Press E
-                            -- Timeout check to prevent getting stuck if tick() - sitStartTime > 5 then warn("Failed to sit on Jungle Bar Lift within 5 seconds.") break
+                            -- Add timeout to prevent infinite loop if sitting fails until not fastRebirth or (c.Character and c.Character:FindFirstChildOfClass("Humanoid") and c.Character.Humanoid.Sit) or (tick() - sitStartTime > 5) if not fastRebirth then break end -- Exit if toggled off if not (c.Character and c.Character:FindFirstChildOfClass("Humanoid") and c.Character.Humanoid.Sit) then warn("Failed to sit on Jungle Bar Lift.") end
-                            end
-                        until not fastRebirth or charHumanoid.Sit
-                    end
-                end
-                if not fastRebirth then break end -- Check flag
+                    else
+                        warn("Jungle Bar Lift interactSeat not found or not a Seat.") end
+                else
+                    warn("Jungle Bar Lift machine or HumanoidRootPart not found.") end

-                local A = rebirthsStat.Value -- Store rebirths before attempting
+                local A = rebirthsStat.Value -- Rebirths before attempting
-                local rebirthRemote = rEvents and rEvents:FindFirstChild("rebirthRemote")
-                if rebirthRemote and rebirthRemote:IsA("RemoteEvent") then -- Check type local rebirthStartTime = tick()
+                local rebirthStartTime = tick()
                 repeat
+                    if rebirthRemote then
                         rebirthRemote:InvokeServer("rebirthRequest")
+                    end
                     task.wait(.1)
-                        -- Re-fetch rebirthsStat value
+                    -- Re-fetch rebirthsStat in case leaderstats was reset leaderstats = c:FindFirstChild("leaderstats")
-                        local currentRebirths = (c:FindFirstChild("leaderstats") and c.leaderstats:FindFirstChild("Rebirths"))
+                    rebirthsStat = leaderstats and leaderstats:FindFirstChild("Rebirths")
-                        if not currentRebirths then break end -- Exit if stat disappears -- Timeout check
-                        if tick() - rebirthStartTime > 10 then
-                            warn("Rebirth request timed out after 10 seconds.") break
+                    -- Add timeout to prevent infinite loop if rebirth fails until not fastRebirth or not rebirthsStat or rebirthsStat.Value > A or (tick() - rebirthStartTime > 10) if not fastRebirth then break end -- Exit if toggled off if not rebirthsStat or rebirthsStat.Value <= A then warn("Rebirth failed or timed out.")
                 end
-                    until not fastRebirth or (currentRebirths and currentRebirths.Value > A) else
-                    warn("rebirthRemote not found or not a RemoteEvent.") end

-                task.wait() -- Yield before next cycle
+                task.wait() -- Wait before next cycle
             end
-            -- Cleanup if loop exited
-            d() -- Unequip pets when stopping
-            fastRebirth = false -- Ensure flag is false on exit print("Fast Rebirth stopped.")
         end)
-    else
-        -- If the switch is turned off, fastRebirth flag is set to false, -- the running task.spawn loop will detect it and exit. print("Stopping Fast Rebirth...")
+    elseif fastRebirthThread and coroutine.status(fastRebirthThread) ~= "dead" then task.cancel(fastRebirthThread)
+        fastRebirthThread = nil
     end
 end)

+local fastStrengthThread -- To manage the strength thread

-local switch = Paid:AddSwitch("Fast Strength", function(Value)
+Paid:AddSwitch("Fast Strength", function(Value)
-    _G.RepOP = Value -- Using _G is generally discouraged, consider alternatives if possible
+    _G.RepOP = Value
-    if not Value then return end
+    if Value then

-    local function FastRep()
-        local localPlayer = game:GetService("Players").LocalPlayer -- Get player reference inside task while _G.RepOP do
-            if not localPlayer or not localPlayer.Parent then break end -- Stop if player leaves local muscleEvent = localPlayer:FindFirstChild("muscleEvent")
+        -- Terminate existing thread if running
+        if fastStrengthThread and coroutine.status(fastStrengthThread) ~= "dead" then task.cancel(fastStrengthThread)
+        end
+        -- Start new thread
+        fastStrengthThread = task.spawn(function()
+            local c = Players.LocalPlayer
+            while _G.RepOP do -- Use _G and check flag
+                local muscleEvent = c and c:FindFirstChild("muscleEvent")
                 if muscleEvent then
                     for _ = 1, 30 do
                         muscleEvent:FireServer("rep")
                     end
                 else
                     warn("muscleEvent not found for Fast Strength.")
                     _G.RepOP = false -- Stop if event is missing
                     break
                 end
-            task.wait(0.0001) -- Very short delay, potentially high CPU usage end
-        print("Fast Strength stopped.")
+                task.wait(0.0001) -- Use task.wait for better performance/yielding
             end
-    task.spawn(FastRep)
         end)
+    elseif fastStrengthThread and coroutine.status(fastStrengthThread) ~= "dead" then task.cancel(fastStrengthThread)
+        fastStrengthThread = nil
+    end
+end)

-local switchHideFrame = Paid:AddSwitch("Hide Frame", function(bool)
+Paid:AddSwitch("Hide Frame", function(bool)
-    local replicatedStorage = game:GetService("ReplicatedStorage")
-    for _, frameName in ipairs({"strengthFrame", "durabilityFrame", "agilityFrame"}) do -- Use WaitForChild with timeout for potentially non-existent frames local frame = replicatedStorage:WaitForChild(frameName, 1)
+    for _, frameName in ipairs({"strengthFrame", "durabilityFrame", "agilityFrame"}) do -- Assuming these frames are in PlayerGui, not ReplicatedStorage, as they are UI elements local playerGui = player:FindFirstChild("PlayerGui")
+        if playerGui then
+             local frame = playerGui:FindFirstChild(frameName, true) -- Search recursively
              if frame and frame:IsA("GuiObject") then
                  frame.Visible = not bool
+             else
+                 -- Fallback check in ReplicatedStorage as per original code local rsFrame = ReplicatedStorage:FindFirstChild(frameName)
+                 if rsFrame and rsFrame:IsA("GuiObject") then
+                     -- This is unusual, UI templates shouldn't be made visible in ReplicatedStorage -- warn("Found UI frame '" .. frameName .. "' in ReplicatedStorage.
+Hiding/showing it here might not be intended.")
+                     -- rsFrame.Visible = not bool -- Avoid modifying templates directly unless intended
+                 end
+             end
         end
     end
 end)